unusep/main/docs/DeveloperGuide.md

 > 1a1.
 System indicates the error and displays the correct format for the user.
 > Use case ends.

-1b. `help` command is followed by no parameters.
+1b. `help` command is followed by no parameter.

 > 1b1.
-System displays all the commands available with all the details.
+System open the help windows <br>
 > Use case ends.

 [//]: # (@@author A0147978E)